alexk99/the_router/ipv6/ipv6_lab2_1_ND.md

 # IPV6 Lab #2.1.
-Testing the Neigbor discoverty protocol and the neigbor cache states.
+Testing the Neighbor discovery protocol and the neigbor cache states.

 lab#1 test network consists of the_router and a host supporting ipv6